 Research suggests that music has a significant impact on the quality of a person’s workout.
 RockMyRun is a music service that replaces your same old music playlist by providing different music mixes for different types of workouts.
 Designed by popular, professional DJs, these mixes can increase enjoyment and performance of your client’s workouts.
 I tried their ‘80s and holiday mix and was pleasantly surprised by how fast my cardio workout flew by.
 Consider giving your clients access to RockMyRun as a thank-you gift or motivational tool they won’t get from the trainer down the street.

 Ever want to be that voice in your client’s ear when they are on the treadmill, bike or treadmill, telling them when to increase speed or elevation?
 What about giving your client a step-by-step audio session of a yoga class they can do at home or on the road?
 Lolo does just that.
 Innovative trainers and coaches have been adding Lolo to their overall business model, providing their clients with mobile fitness apps that combine fitness and music.
 Have a client who wants to start running?
 Have them try Jeff Galloway’s easy 5K, 10K, half or full marathon plan.
 Have a client who needs to focus on stretching when they aren’t with you?
 Have them try the performance stretching series.
 Easy to use, motivational and fun.

-These are just a few of the many new and innovative fitness tech tools that you as a trainer or coach can use in your business.
+These are just a few of the many new and innovative fitness tech tools/apps for personal trainers that you as a trainer or coach can use in your business.
 Have I missed any?
 Tweet me and tell me about the tools you use in your business that makes you stand out from the rest.
 Like any of these?
 Visit their website and tell them @tedvickey sent you.